Skip to content

 This is not the most efficient, or readable, method to input data into your system, and while flicking through your APL notes now crowded with temperatures, you refresh your workspace and instead decide to store your data using vectors.

-Vectors are one-dimensional ordered collections of elements, straight lines of elements.
-They are defined by writing values separated by one or more spaces in a line.
+Vectors are lines of values.
+They are defined by writing values separated by one or more spaces.

-Since vectors are ordered, it is possible to talk about the element at a specific position, called an index.
+Vectors are also ordered, it is possible to talk about the element at a specific position, called an index.
 For example, the first (1) element, the second (2) element, and so on.
-In notation, elements are obtained by specifying their index in square brackets after the name of the vector.
+In code, they can be accessed by adding square brackets to the vector with an index (or multiple indices) in between.

 PRIME 57